u-bend leak

 Top tip: Have your boiler, heating and hot water system regularly maintained with annual services by a qualified heating engineer.
 A well-maintained system is the best way to keep on top of issues before they happen.
 The costs of these checks will be far less and you’ll avoid the potential damage and inconvenience a water leak could have on your family home.

-For instance, one of our customers went on holiday over Christmas and the freezing temperatures caused two of their attic pipes to burst, causing water damage to many rooms below.
+One of our customers went on holiday over Christmas.
+While they were away freezing temperatures caused two of the attic pipes to burst, causing water damage to many rooms below.
 As you may imagine, that’s definitely something you wouldn’t want to come back home to after a holiday.
-Like everything in life, prevention is better than cure, so keeping in mind these details can make a real difference.
+Like everything in life, prevention is better than cure, so regular maintenance could make a real difference.

-There’s also some great tech that can help you monitor your home’s pipes.
-For example, installing a water leak detector will give you an early warning of any leak.
+There’s also great tech that can help monitor your home’s pipes.
+For example, installing a water leak detector will give you an early warning of any trouble.
 Some, such as Samsung’s SmartThings device, can connect to your smartphone so you can get notifications on the move.

 What are you covered for by your home insurer?